 It is still evident in the history, and our family name Brunswick-Wolfenbuettel-Oels

-Since the beginning of the 19th Century, the Piast title has remained in our House of Brunswick sovereign claims, uninterrupted.
-This is printed in the money/ minted coins, maps, history books, and most of all, demonstrated publicly in the titles, the family name, and armorial bearings of the House of “Brunswick-Wolfenbuettel-Oels”.
-This title of Oelsnica-Bernstadt is also co-defended by the living Sovereign Royal House of Saxony recognizing the family rights and continuation of Oels to be a living sovereign principality.
+Since 1785 this last Piast Family title has been officially in international law, recognized as Brunswick inheritance, with sovereign claims since then remaining uninterrupted through to today.
+No matter of the de facto usurping states, in international law Brunswick remains legal (de jure) princes in exile.
+This is confirmed on numerous measurements of soveriegnty, and there is so much evidence it really tips the scales.
+The sovereignty of Brunswick was printed in the money/ minted coins, maps, history books, and most of all, demonstrated publicly in the titles, the family name, and armorial bearings of the House of “Brunswick-Wolfenbuettel-Oels”.
+This title of Oels and Oelsnica-Bernstadt is also co-defended by the living Sovereign Royal House of Saxony.
+The de jure King of Saxony co-defends these living family rights and continuation of Oels to be a living sovereign principality.
+The de facto regimes now occupying the zones have not been recognized as legitimate.
 There are minted many coins over the centuries commemorating the continuation of the Piast dynasty, and now in the House of Brunswick.
 These all reached a wider circulation among the subjects, with the understanding that the last Piasts have continued.
-For example, the marriage who continued the line, celebrated in the coins etc.
+For example, the marriage who continued the line, celebrated in the coins etc (depicted herein).

 (Penny Cyclopedia 1850)